BBC Four: Programming

 Another notable programme broadcast on BBC Four is Charlie Brooker's Screenwipe which contains reviews of current shows, as well as stories and commentary on how television is produced.
 The show is presented by broadcaster Charlie Brooker.
+The show was very successful and spawned several spin-offs such as Newswipe with Charlie Brooker, Charlie Brooker's Gameswipe and Charlie Brooker's Weekly Wipe.

 The channel is also curator and leader of the BBC Archive project whose aim is that the BBC's television archive is re-broadcast as much as appropriate so that the Archive can be enjoyed again and not isolated.

 Some output from BBC Four (documentaries rather than foreign films) was for a time repeated on BBC Two in a 'BBC Four on Two' branded area, although this was often in a late night broadcast slot after Newsnight and has since been discontinued.

 According to BARB the comedy panel game QI has the highest ratings of any show on BBC Four.

 At the Edinburgh International Television Festival, BBC Four won the Non-Terrestrial Channel of the Year award in 2004, 2006 and 2012.

 In 2012 Dirk Gently became the first continuing drama series produced for the channel.

-Since the initial closure of BBC Three as a linear TV channel, BBC Four is occasionally used to show live sports coverage.
+During the period when BBC Three was not broadcasting as a linear TV channel, BBC Four was occasionally used to show live sports coverage.
 The channel aired games from the UEFA Euro 2016 and 2018 FIFA World Cup football tournaments when the final round of matches in the group stages took place (when matches in each group kick-off simultaneously).
-It has also been used to broadcast England women's football matches, as well as some matches from 2019 FIFA Women's World Cup.
+It has also been used to broadcast England women's football matches, as well as some matches from the 2019 FIFA Women's World Cup.
 It also temporarily extended its broadcast hours to show live action from the 2016 Summer Olympics.

-As of 2022, BBC Four schedules still feature music programming (such as Top of the Pops and Neil Brand's documentaries) on a Friday night, with drama imports on a Saturday (but not always foreign-language productions like Italian crime drama Inspector Montalbano) and usually an hour of 'archive' programmes (such as those by Bob Ross and Fred Dibnah) starting off the weekday schedule at 7pm.
-As well as programmes from the 1980s and 1990s, this early evening slot gives a chance for regional programmes to get a national airing with Cy Chadwick's Walking with... productions and Gareth Edwards’s Great Welsh Adventure (from BBC Wales) getting a repeat here and then again late night.
+As of 2023, BBC Four schedules still feature music programming (such as Top of the Pops and Neil Brand's documentaries) on a Friday night, with drama imports on a Saturday (but not always foreign-language productions like Italian crime drama Inspector Montalbano) and usually an hour of 'archive' programmes (such as those by Bob Ross and Fred Dibnah) starting off the weekday schedule at 7pm.
+As well as programmes from the 1980s and 1990s, this early evening slot gives a chance for regional programmes to get a national airing with Cy Chadwick's Walking with... productions and Gareth Edwards's Great Welsh Adventure (from BBC Wales) getting a repeat here and then again late night.
 In addition to these programmes, many hour long regional documentaries such as BBC Scotland's Rigs of Nigg, about the 1970s North Sea oil drilling platform construction industry based around the Cromarty Firth, also received their national debut on the channel.